cfeliciano7792/Random-DnD-Class-Generator/README.md

-D&D Class Randomizer Microservice
+# D&D Class Randomizer Microservice

+### What the Project Does
+The D&D Class Randomizer Microservice is a simple API that provides a random Dungeons & Dragons (D&D) class from a predefined list of classes.
+It is built using Node.js and Express, making it easy to integrate into other applications or services.

+### Why the Project Is Useful
+This microservice is useful for developers building D&D-related applications or games who need a quick way to generate random classes for characters or NPCs (non-player characters).
+It eliminates the need for developers to manually create a list of D&D classes and randomly select one, saving time and effort.

-Communication Contract
+### Communication Contract
 This README outlines the communication contract for interacting with the D&D Class Randomizer Microservice.
 Please follow the instructions below to programmatically request and receive data from the microservice.

-Instructions for REQUESTing Data
+### Instructions for REQUESTing Data
 To request data from the microservice, you can make an HTTP GET request to the /random-class endpoint.
 You can either access it online or run it locally on your machine.

-Online Endpoint:
+#### Online Endpoint:
 https://dnd-generator.onrender.com/random-class

-Localhost Endpoint:
+#### Localhost Endpoint:
 http://localhost:3000/random-class

 Example Call: